For a summary of our event and select talks, please check out

 That is why we are holding this event: to learn about new tools and technologies (wearables, 3D printers, mobile technology) that could be applied to health, to connect with a diverse group of individuals (designers, programmers, tinkerers, patients, caregivers, and healthcare providers), and to create a movement that recognizes that we all can should and want to be MAKERS of health, especially expert patients and caregivers.

-Susannah Fox is the Chief Technology Officer of the U.S. Department of Health and Human Services (HHS).
-She is responsible for helping HHS leadership harness the power of data, technology, and innovation to improve the health and welfare of the nation.
-Together with the IDEA Lab team, she creates opportunities for entrepreneurship across the HHS workforce.
+Lydia Coates is the Main Technology Manager of the U.S. Department of Health and Human Services (HHS).
+Her duty is to assist HHS leadership to adjust the power of data, technology, and innovation to enhance the nation’s health state and wellness.
+She cooperates with the IDEA Lab team, providing capabilities for entrepreneurship across the HHS working place.

-Jose Gomez-Marquez directs the Little Devices Lab at MIT’s International Design Centre and the Institute for Medical Engineering and Science at MIT.
-The group aims to lower barriers to medical prototyping by bringing the worlds of health and making together.
-The lab’s recent initiatives include the MakerNurse Project, a Robert Wood Johnson Foundation supported initiative to harness and discover the stealth ingenuity of nurse making around the country.
+Grace Kaur runs the Little Devices Lab at MIT’s International Design Centre and the Institute for Medical Engineering and Science at MIT.
+This team is devoted to decrease the obstacles to medical prototyping by making health system work affordable and effective.
+The most important progects of this team are the MakerNurse Project, a Robert Wood Johnson Foundation maintained initiative to adjust and explore the stealth ingenuity of nurse making notionwide.

-MakerNurse co-founder Anna Young works from a fundamental belief that, with the right tools, everyday people can use their own ingenuity to create devices that heal.
-Anna and her team at MIT’s Little Devices Lab have applied years of global experience with the Maker Movement to bring rapid prototyping tools into hospital units to enhance the natural, do-it-yourself problem solving abilities of nurses.
-These Medical Maker Spaces allow providers to work alongside patients to create DIY health technology solutions for more customized and affordable care.
+Hollie Wilkins is MakerNurse co-founder.
+She has a fundamental belief that, by means of the appropriate items, people can utilize their own contrivance to create devices that can be used in healing processes.
+Hollie and her team at MIT’s Little Devices Lab have compared and examined the years of global experience with the Maker Movement to deliver rapid prototyping means and devices into hospitals units to improve the natural solution for nurses’ capabilities.
+These Medical Maker Spaces allow providers to cooperate alongside with patients to create DIY health technology for more individual and effective healthcare.
 MakerNurse uses Create, a virtual community, for transfer of knowledge among these healthcare makers.

 The Nightscout Project, Patient-Driven Innovation, & the Maker Movement